brains-and-beards/mimic-docs/advanced/configuration.md

 - `uuid` - Project id should be unique and not empty.
 - `name` - Project name.
 - `endpoints` - Array which represents a list of endpoints in the project.
-- `fallbackUrlPrefix` - Object which represents the address of a server with a real API to be used for [mocking](../basics/collections.md) purposes
+- `fallbackUrlPrefix` - String which represents the address of a server with a real API to be used for [mocking](../basics/collections.md) purposes

 Endpoint structure: